paul-wolf/yewdoc-client/readme.md

 Yewdoc is a document editor that makes creating and editing text documents from the command line easier.

-It should be emphasised that it's for *text* documents: plain text, restructuredtext, markdown, etc. It offers these features:
+It should be emphasised that it's for *text* documents: plain text, restructuredText, markdown, etc. It offers these features:

 * Filesystem transparency: the user doesn't need to know where files are stored.
-* Familiar commands: yewdoc has commands like 'ls', 'cat', 'head', 'tail', that are familiar to most shell users.
+* Familiar commands: yewdoc has commands like 'ls', 'head', 'tail', that are familiar to most shell users.
 * Cloud storage for synchronising to multiple devices/workstations.
 * Document conversions: it will generate any format that pandoc is able to convert to/from.
 There is special support for generation of html and the use of templates.
 * Supports attachments: it supports attaching any file types but in particular graphics files that might be referenced in-line.